MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 Of course, the phase space is a mathematical, non-physical object and the *work given to phase space* is a symbolic language.
-What we try to do is an intelectual effort that consists in admiting that nature behaves *as if* the computer was in fact transmiting work to the phase space.
+What we try to do is an intellectual effort that consists in admitting that nature behaves *as if* the computer was in fact transmitting work to the phase space.

 In order to complete the picture and for a comparison with information theory in the next sub-section, we choose to identify the entropy drope in the *DM* during iteration number :math:`(c+1)` as